Mount Bulusan: February 2011

 After months of little activity, the volcano suddenly erupted and released a plume of ash 2 km high, after water reacted with the hot magma.
-PHIVOLCS has said such explosions are likely to continue for the coming weeks.
-Initially, hundreds of nearby residents evacuated on their own, but the government has stepped in to evacuate thousands more, and imposed a 4 km travel ban around the crater.
+PHIVOLCS said such explosions were likely to continue for the coming weeks.
+Initially, hundreds of nearby residents evacuated on their own, but the government stepped in to evacuate thousands more, and imposed a 4 km travel ban around the crater.
 They also advised airplanes to avoid the immediate perimeter due to ash and debris in the air.

-July 2014

-On July 13, 2014, during the 24-hour observation period, the seismic network detected thirteen volcanic earthquakes.

 May–June 2015

-Mount Bulusan ejected a 250 m ash plume on May 1, 2015, at around 9:46 pm, lasting for 3.5 minutes.
-The incident is classified as a "minor explosion event" by PHIVOLCS leading to the raising of alert level 1 (abnormal activity) for the surrounding area.
+Mount Bulusan ejected a 250 m ash plume on May 1, at around 9:46 pm, lasting for 3.5 minutes.
+The incident was classified as a "minor explosion event" by PHIVOLCS leading to the raising of alert level 1 (abnormal activity) for the surrounding area.
 A second ash explosion lasting for five minutes also occurred on the same day.
 PHIVOLCS determined the cause of the eruptions to be hydrothermal activity beneath the volcano.
 People were advised not to enter the 4 km permanent danger zone.
 Further advisories were given to low-flying aircraft against the dangers of sudden phreatic eruptions, and to local residents near rivers and streams in case of lahar flows.
 There were also concerns that rains from Typhoon Noul could trigger lahars and mudslides near the mountain.
 However, after Noul recurved to the north, the threat did not materialize and the evacuees were permitted to return to their homes.

 On June 16, Mount Bulusan generated two volcanic eruptions with the first one recorded at 11:02 am which lasted for 10 minutes producing a one kilometer high grayish steam and ash plume and accompanied by rumbling sounds.
 The second one was recorded at 11:20 am which lasted for a minute producing only a small ash plume.
 On June 18, the volcano once again erupted but was not observed visually due to thick clouds covering the summit.
 Prior to the eruption, rumbling sounds was heard between 5:00 am to 7:00 am by residents of the village of Monbon in Irosin town.
 The next day, June 19, Bulusan erupted yet again at around 2:55 pm producing a 1.5-kilometer high ash plume.